bioboot/bimm143_F20/index.md

 <br>

 <div style="background-color: #cfc ; padding: 10px; border: 1px solid green;">
-  At the time of writing we are in the middle of a major <b>COVID-19</b> pandemic crisis.
+  At the time of writing we are in the middle of a major COVID-19 pandemic crisis.
 Whilst we are making every effort to support your learning online nothing is going to fully compensate for what we are going to lose in the next few months.
-As things get bad out there, our hope is that this online course can serve as a venue where we build the community that we all need to help get through these dire times.
+The projections are dire and turn into reality with alarming regularity.
+Heartbreaking stories of loss continue to pile up.
+As things get bad out there, my hope is that this online course can serve as a venue where we build a vibrant supportive community that can help us all get through these dire times.
 </div>

 ## Overview